sakshisnw/DataSentience-AIML/src/Machine Learning Techniques/Weather Forecasting Using ARIMA/readme.md

 ---

 ## 📊 Dataset Used
-We use a publicly available weather dataset (such as from Kaggle, NOAA, or OpenWeather).
+We use a publicly available [weather dataset on Kaggle by sumanthvrao](https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data).
 The dataset typically contains:
 - Date/Time
 - Temperature (Celsius/Fahrenheit)
 - Humidity